nativenewengland/map/README.md

 ## Feature Export

-Whenever markers, text labels, or polygons are saved, the map generates a CSV representation and tries to POST it to `/save-features`.
-If the request succeeds (HTTP 200), the file is committed to the GitHub repository.
+Click the **Save Changes** button to generate a CSV representation of all markers, text labels, and polygons.
+The client tries to POST the CSV to `/save-features` and, if the request succeeds (HTTP 200), the file is committed to the GitHub repository.
 If the request fails or returns a non-OK response, the browser falls back to downloading `features.csv` locally.

 Each row of the CSV includes a `type` column identifying the feature (`marker`, `text`, or `polygon`) followed by relevant attributes such as coordinates, label text, and style information.